shiftkey/blog/_posts/2010-12-20-mef-and-chaining-dependencies.md

 What should we do now?

-As MEF uses the concept of a "contract" to resolve the &#91;Import&#92; and &#91;Export&#92; statements sprinkled within an application, this ultimately comes down to two similar approaches.
+As MEF uses the concept of a "contract" to resolve the [Import] and [Export]; statements sprinkled within an application, this ultimately comes down to two similar approaches.

 Using Contract Names